March Forward Into Women’s History Month

 Women celebrating, high five

 We recently published an article about some prominent Black women poets for Black History Month.
 Check it out to learn more about women like Maya Angelou and Toni Morrison, who will undoubtedly go down as some of the greatest in the annals of time.
-And learn more about recent international phenom Amanda Gorman, who shot to fame after reading the poem for the 2021 presidential inauguration.
+We’ve also covered women who lived their lives in the political eye, like Rosalynn Carter, actresses who are blazing trails, and women who are out of this world.

-It’s not just in poetry that we’ve seen the rise of women.
-We’re witnessing history with Kamala Harris being elected the first female Vice President of the United States.
-We’ve got four female supreme court justices, and the 118th congress has a record number of women, with 153 total.
+It’s not just in poetry, space travel, and on-screen that we’ve seen the rise of women.
+We’ve got four female Supreme Court justices, and the 118th Congress has a record number of women, with 150 currently serving.
 While that only accounts for 28% of all seats, it’s a vast improvement over the numbers from just a decade ago.
-A record 128 women are serving in the newly elected House, accounting for 29% of the chamber’s total, and there are 25 women in the Senate – accounting for a quarter of the seats.
+126 women are serving in the current House of Representatives, accounting for 29% of the chamber’s total, and there are 25 women in the Senate – accounting for a quarter of the seats.
 While it’s still far below the share of women in the US population, it’s a move in the right direction.

 How You Can Celebrate